WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 alerting: Passed from server to client, indicating that the recipient is alerting.

-accepted: Passed from server to client, indicating that the call was accepted by the recipient.
+answered: Passed from server to client, indicating that the call was accepted by the recipient.
 At this point, the call is considered established.

-rejected: Passed from server to client, indicating that the call was rejected by the user.
+declined: Passed from server to client, indicating that the call was rejected by the user.

 failed: Passed from server to client, indicating that the call was